apache/spark/docs/sql-ref-syntax-ddl-alter-database.md

   limitations under the License.
 ---
 ### Description
-You can author metadata associated with a database by setting `DBPROPERTIES`.
+You can alter metadata associated with a database by setting `DBPROPERTIES`.
 The specified property values override any existing value with the same property name.
 Please note that the usage of `SCHEMA` and `DATABASE` are interchangable and one can be used in place of the other.
 An error message is issued if the database is not found in the system.
 This command is mostly used to record the metadata